Primebrook/text_utility_exercises/sed/README.md

-The input data for all exercises is stored in `sample.txt`.
+The input data for all exercises is stored in `data.txt`.

 # Exercises